Scott Smith (ice hockey)

 Scott Smith (born November 27, 1966) is a Canadian former ice hockey executive, who worked for Hockey Canada from 1995 until 2022.
 He served as vice-president and chief operating officer (COO) from 2007 to 2016, as president and COO from 2016 to 2022, and as president and chief executive officer in 2022.
 Smith oversaw growth business operations for Hockey Canada, managed International Ice Hockey Federation competitions, and negotiated public–private partnerships, and television deals.
-He departed the organization in October 2022, amid calls for leadership change due to the Hockey Canada sexual assault scandal.
+He resigned in October 2022, amid calls for leadership change due to the Hockey Canada sexual assault scandal.

 Early life

 Smith was born November 27, 1966, in Bathurst, New Brunswick.
 He graduated from Bathurst High School in 1984.
 He completed an education degree at the University of New Brunswick in 1988.
 Smith was executive director from 1991 to 1995, of the New Brunswick Amateur Hockey Association.
 He served as an assistant coach for the UNB Varsity Reds during the 1994–95 season, and was an instructor for coaching and player development.